fl4p/batmon-ha/doc/BMSes.md

 * Balance Current Positive: SuperCap->Cell_LO (charging the lowest cell from super cap)
 * Balance Current Negative: Cell_HI->SuperCap (discharging the highest cell to super cap)
 * Value of balance current is inflated

+# ANT BMS

+* Weird SoC computation at certain voltage levels (which doesn't really work)
+* Buggy android app

+# My Recommandation

+I currently recommend Daly BMS.
+It has a good current sensor and a cycle counter.

+JK has active balancer, but apart from having a higher balance efficiency, is not very strong.
+It only balances between 2 cells at a time, at its duty cycle is about 65%.
+So a 2A BMS will actually balance with 1.3A, and only between 2 cells.
+The capacitive balancer works at 60 khZ and produces some EMI.
+The built-in Bluetooth adapter is insecure ( everyone can write protection params).

+With JBD I had some serious over-charge issues and it doesn't keep SoC on power-loss.

+ANT BmS SoC is buggy.